 Skykomish, meaning “Upriver people”, takes its name from the Skykomish Tribe who lived along the river from Monroe east to Index and beyond.
 In the winter they lived in permanent villages downstream; in other seasons they traveled widely gathering fish, game, berries and other plant materials.
 No permanent settlements or fisheries are recorded near Skykomish, but the area was rich in berries and was almost certainly used for gathering, fishing and hunting.

-In 1855, the Skykomish Tribe, its numbers severely reduced by illness,was assigned to the Tulalip Reservation near Everett.
+In 1855, the Skykomish Tribe, its numbers severely reduced by illness brought by white settlers, was assigned to the Tulalip Reservation near Everett.
 However, as late as the turn of the 20th century as many as 240 people lived at the native village near Gold Bar.
 Permanent settlement did not occur in Skykomish until 1893, with the construction of the Great Northern Railway across the Cascades.
 The railroad continued to shape the town, both physically and economically, for nearly sixty years.

 The timber industry was the town’s second economic mainstay, flourishing from the 1890s into the 1940s.
 Limited mining for a variety of minerals and rocks was also an active industry during much of this period, but primarily around the turn of the 20th century.
 From the earliest days hunting and fishing attracted many visitors to Skykomish’s spectacular wilderness setting, especially after the cross-mountain highway opened in 1925.